RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab06.md

 In this lab we learned how to explore what Tekton provides, and we have some easy building blocks that we can use going forward, regardless of what steps we need to build the pipeline with.
 In summary, the steps are as follows:

-1. Find a container that has the tool that you need - be it maven, s2i, or just plain bash.
+1. Find a container that has the tool that we need - be it maven, s2i, or just plain bash.
 1. Launch the container with the tool locally to figure out the details on how to interact with the tool.
-Here, you might need to play with some podman/docker options with mounting directories, etc. The more you can replicate some of the conventions of the Tekton environment (e.g. where resources are mounted, where workspaces end up, etc), the easier it will be to later transition to Tekton.
+Here, we might need to play with some podman/docker options with mounting directories, etc. The more you can replicate some of the conventions of the Tekton environment (e.g. where resources are mounted, where workspaces end up, etc), the easier it will be to later transition to Tekton.
-1. Once you have the arguments that you need to invoke the container with, you can now experiment with a TaskRun with an inline Task - this way you can see Tekton execute your tool and you can adjust the tool parameters and perform the relevant parameter substitutions, paths, etc.
+1. Once we have the arguments that we need to invoke the container with, we can now experiment with a TaskRun with an inline Task - this way we can see Tekton execute the tool and we can adjust the tool parameters and perform the relevant parameter substitutions, paths, etc.
-1. Once you have a working Task, move it to a standalone Task.
+1. Once we have a working Task, move it to a standalone Task.
 Confirm that the standalone Task works with a TaskRun (with all the right parameters)
-1. Once you have a working standalone Task, integrate it into a Pipeline
+1. Once we have a working standalone Task, integrate it into a Pipeline
-1. Run your Pipeline
+1. Run the Pipeline

 The next lab will explore further how to make a Task a reusable component.